 In 2014, Ridsdale led provincial government and industry representatives along the trail, pointing out ribbons denoting a “Cultural Heritage Resource” or a “Culturally Modified Tree.”

 Ridsdale hoped the markers would play a role in the trail’s protection, as advocated by Wet’suwet’en hereditary chiefs.
-But by the time he returned to the spot last August, when he returned to the spot, the trees with pink and blue ribbons lay piled in the dirt along 100 metres of the Kweese War Trail that had been cleared for a section of pipeline.
+But by the time he returned to the spot last August, the trees with pink and blue ribbons lay piled in the dirt along 100 metres of the Kweese War Trail that had been cleared for a section of pipeline.

 “They are erasing our history,” Ridsdale tells The Narwhal, his silver hair peeking out from beneath his ball cap.
 “They’re erasing that part of our history that we know in this generation that may not be taught to the next generation.”